mahakbindal/TickIt/README.md

 ## Overview
 ### Description
 TickIt is a travel scrapbook and planner.
 It allows users to input destinations from their travels, and maps out their journey on Google Maps.
-They can then tap various locations to add pictures from a specific place.
-There will also be sharing functionality such that a user can share their itinerary with travel companions or people interested in going to that destination.
-They will also have the option to make their itinerary public, so that it can be posted to an "Explore" page where any user on the app can view it.
+They can then tap various locations to add descriptions from a specific place.
+They will also have the option to make their itinerary private, so that it can be hidden from other users in the "Discover" page.
+Users can view featured, nearby, and most saved trips, and also interact with trips by adding comments

 ### App Evaluation
 - **Category:** Travel, Social, Lifestyle